Scarygami/gplus-experiments/chrome-mobile-signin/README.md

 4. Create a new project in the [Google Developers Console](https://cloud.google.com/console/project)

-5. Activate the `Google+ API` in `APIs & Auth`
+5. Activate the `Google+ API` in "APIs & Auth"

-6. In credentials create a new Client ID for Installed Application -> Android
+6. In "Credentials" create a new Client ID for "Installed Application" > "Android"

    For this you will need the `packageId` you defined earlier as well as the SHA-1 fingerprint of your signing certificate (for now the debug keystore will suffice).